zulfidly/frontend/README.md

 # Frontend

-Use this repository to submit your assignments in Coding Fundamentals course.
+Use this repository to submit your assignments in this Frontend course.

 ### Student Guide